ubikorp/astro-lacking/src/content/post/mixtapes/2024-01-18-0214-version-control-1.md

   song: Telstar
   artist: The Vaccines
   artist_slug: vaccines
+  album: Cosy Karaoke, Vol. 1
+  time: '3:16'
   notes: Originally from the Tornados
 - sequence: 13
   song: Kenni and the Jets
   artist: The Fearless Flyers
   artist_slug: fearless-flyers
+  album: Tailwinds
+  time: '4:09'
   notes: Originally from Elton John
 - sequence: 14
   song: Heroes and Villains
   artist: Joey Joesph
   artist_slug: joey-joesph
+  album: Smile
+  time: '5:54'
   notes: Originally from the Beach Boys
 - sequence: 15
   song: Just Dropped In (To See What Condition My Condition Was In)
   artist: Sharon Jones + The Dap-Kings
   artist_slug: sharon-jones-dap-kings
+  album: Just Dropped In (To See What Condition My Rendition Was In)
+  time: '3:01'
   notes: Originally from the First Edition
 - sequence: 16
   song: BREAK